ngeiswei/my-dummy-snet-service/README.md

 docker build -t my-snet-service --build-arg org_name=<YOUR_ORG_NAME> .
 ```

-This create an image with everthing you need to publish your service.
+This creates an image with everthing you need to publish your service.
 A user called `user` is created as well with no password.

 Then you can enter a container of that image with